- Campus Life

 Allison Sullivan, CAGS, MS, OTR/L - Assistant Professor of Occupational Therapy.
 Allison holds a degree in Fine Arts from Amherst College, an MS in Occupational Therapy and a CAGS in Healthcare Administration from Springfield College.
 Her teaching responsibilities include psychosocial aspects of the development of occupations, therapeutic group processes, and psychosocial occupational therapy practice.
 Her clinical experience includes director and founder of S&S Therapy Services for Children, LLP providing treatment, supervision, training and consultation for students, teachers, and therapists in more than 20 public school systems in MA.
 Her innovative programs have received commendations from the MA Department of Education.
 Allison's research interests include evidence-based practice, motor enhanced curriculum instruction, and therapeutic use of yoga in occupational therapy practice.

 Sarah Waters, MS, OTR/L - Assistant Professor of Occupational Therapy.
 Sarah Waters is an assistant professor who graduated with an MSOT degree from American International College’s occupational therapy program in 2008.
 Professor Waters began her professional career working with infants and young children with disabilities and their families.
 In 2011, Sarah earned a Certification in Early Intervention Services (CEIS).
 Her experience with the birth to three population includes the development and implementation of multiple programs including an aquatics program, an assistive technology loan program, and a sensory integration program that was designed specifically for disciplines other than occupational therapy.
 Most recently, Sarah has acquired experience working with adults with physical and mental disabilities in a skilled nursing facility.
 In this setting, she was responsible for orthotics training, custom wheelchair fitting, and cognitive retraining for individuals with dementia.
-Professor Waters’ enthusiasm for the profession of occupational therapy began when she was a child, evolved through her experience in clinical practice, and is in evidence today in her innovative approach to teaching in the areas of physical disabilities and assistive technology.
-Sarah plans to pursue doctoral education in the near future.
-Scholarly interests include assistive technology and facilitating the use of research-based, evidence-driven occupational therapy interventions in practice.
+Professor Waters' enthusiasm for the profession of occupational therapy began when she was a child, evolved through her experience in clinical practice, and is in evidence today in her innovative approach to teaching in the areas of pediatrics, activity analysis, foundations and assistive technologies.
+Sarah is currently pursuing a PhD in OT at Nova Southeastern University.
+Scholarly interests include: connecting academia to practice, and facilitating the use of research-based, evidence-driven occupational therapy interventions in practice.